 National Suicide Prevention Lifeline 1-800-273-8255

-Shasta County has two consumer-run wellness centers: the Olberg Wellness Center located in Redding, and Circle of Friends located in Burney.
-Both centers are friendly, supportive places where individuals with mental health issues and/or their family members can go to participate in a wide variety of activities, both on-site and out in the community, that promote wellness and recovery.
+Shasta County has two consumer-run wellness centers: the Olberg Wellness Center in Redding, and Circle of Friends in Burney.
+Both centers are friendly, supportive places where people with mental health issues and/or their family members can participate in a wide variety of activities, both on-site and out in the community, that promote wellness and recovery.

 “Triple P” stands for Positive Parenting Program.
 Triple P builds on your understanding of how your family works so you can use the things you already think, feel, say and do in new ways.
 Get parenting tips, support from real life stories and connect with local resources.

-Stand Against Stigma is a community-based movement to promote mental wellness, and end the stigma surrounding mental illness and suicide.
+Stand Against Stigma is a community-based movement to promote mental wellness, and end the stigma surrounding mental illness, substance use disorders and suicide.
 Visit this site to learn how you can help.
 This is also the home of the Brave Faces Photo Project.

 The Get Better Together campaign aims to connect 16-25 year olds with peers who are dealing with heavy issues, providing education about the normalcy of a struggle with mental illness.The Get Better Together website is designed to be very interactive and promotes help seeking from friends, family, and professionals.

 Help your community decrease suicide deaths and attempts through collaboration, advocacy, education, training and evaluation.
 Find information about upcoming events, Workgroup efforts and resources.
-See a video about suicide issues specific to Shasta County here.
+Find us on Facebook.